maryrosecook/code-lauren/pages/naming-things.md

 ### Naming something describes it

 Notice how easy it was to figure out which number to change.
-Labels describe the meaning of the numbers they represent.
+Names describe the meaning of the numbers they represent.

 ### Name the width